Alternative pedagogies: a galaxy with varied political aims

 Sylvain Wagnon, University of Montpellier

-Activist websites such as Le printemps de l'éducation put the number of children concerned at 60,000.
+Activist websites such as Le printemps de l'éducation put the figure at 60,000 children.
 An "official" figure of 24,851 children is given by the Miviludes report(Mission interministérielle de vigilance et de lutte contre les dérives sectaires) for children not attending school with their families or at a distance.

-If we stop at statistics, the phenomenon may seem marginal.
-Nonetheless, their progression is real, and the discourses of the militants of these pedagogies meet with a great echo in the media and in part of society.
+If statistics are anything to go by, the phenomenon may seem marginal.
+Nevertheless, their progression is real, and the discourses of the militants of these pedagogies meet a great echo in the media and in part of society.
 In a recent study for Tréma magazine, we sketched out an analysis of the definition and contours of this heterogeneous galaxy.

 What do a religious "traditionalist" school have in common with a Montessori school, or a Freinet school with homeschooling?
 To analyze this nebula is to attempt to establish the unifying principles of these movements, without underestimating the oppositions between the actors of the different currents.
 It also means highlighting the effective role of initiators, supporters and the ideological and financial ramifications.